orsonteodoro/oiledmachine-overlay/README.md

 mutually exclusive so you can only choose one.
 You can also disable it by choosing `none`.
 You can also override the auto selected option.

-The execution-integrity is more dangerous than confidentiality because it can do impersonation or increase attacker capabilties.
+The compromised execution-integrity is more dangerous than compromised confidentiality because it can do impersonation or increase attacker capabilties.
+If an attacker compromised execution-integrity then it can also compromise confidentiality and run attacker code.

 For `llvm-cfi` using `RUSTFLAGS_HARDENED_LLVM_CFI_USER` doesn't automatically allow you to use it.
 The package must be marked and tested with